SpyrosSiannas/record-label-webapp/README.md

 `git switch [branch-name]`

-After this, we make sure we have the latest version of the branch by
+After this, we make sure we have pulled the changes to our local branch

 `git pull origin [branch name]`